andrewrlynch/andrewrlynch.github.io/pages/reading-list.md

 **Truman** - David McCullough <br>
 **WOT IV: The Shadow Rising** - Robert Jordan <br>
 **The Pearl** - John Steinbeck <br>
-**The Power of Experiments: Decision Making in a Data-Driven World** - Michael Luca, Max Bazerman <br>
+**The Power of Experiments: Decision Making in a Data-Driven World** - Michael Luca & Max Bazerman <br>
 **The Color of Magic** - Terry Pratchett <br>
 **The Psychology of Money** - Morgan Housel <br>
 ### 2021